pilinu/okchakko-project/README.md

 # General considerations

+## project history
+This project was initiated by philosopher [Paul Franceschi](www.paulfranceschi.com) in November 2021.

 ## project name
 The name 'okchakko' comes from the endangered choctaw language and refers to a pale green or blue: there is no word for 'blue' or 'green' in the choctaw language but only 'okchamali', which refers to a vivid green or blue, and 'okchakko', which designates a pale green or blue.
 This emphasises that the taxonomies of colour in human languages are not identical, and reflects the cognitive diversity that characterises them.